tree-hugger722/CS334-Final-Project/README.md

 (c) Emma Neil, Anna Owens 2022

-Welcome to the repository for The Tosser, a domain-specific programming language to generate seasonal salads according to the principles of Josh McFaden and Martha Holmberg's cookbook.
+Welcome to the repository for The Tosser, a domain-specific programming language to generate seasonal salads according to the principles of Josh McFaden and Martha Holmberg's cookbook, [_The Six Seasons_](https://www.joshuamcfadden.com/sixseasons).
 We build The Tosser as an independent final project for Professor Dan Barowy's Principles of Programming Languages course in the Fall 2022 semester at Williams College.

 ### Play with the Salad Generator ###
 To start writing programs to generate recipes, clone the repository and run the following command: